Pietrus914/Pietrus914/README.md

 ![MOTYW GITHUB](https://user-images.githubusercontent.com/65807969/119228702-89c41080-bb14-11eb-853c-e9073ff0714f.PNG)

 ### Hi there 👋

-I am an M.Sc. in Wood Technology.
-Programming has become an inseparable part of my hobby which are cryptocurrencies and forex.
-I decided to change the industry a year ago and completed the Full Stack Developer course at Codecool.
-I chose Java as a specialization and I would like to develop in it.
+My name is Piotr.
+I am a master of wood technology by education.
+In March 2020, I made a decision that would transfer me from the world of wood to the world of computers.
+I am currently at the last stage of my studies on the Full Stack Developer course in Codecool.
+I found myself best in Java, but the frontend world also seems interesting to me.
+In addition to programming, which I spent most of my time on, I am also interested in the forex and cryptocurrencies.
+Feel free to contact me at any time 😉.

 <p float="left">
 <img height="40" src=https://user-images.githubusercontent.com/65807969/119230977-e9271e00-bb1e-11eb-9d99-13001f39d326.png>